treeverse/katacoda-playground/lakeFS-play/step4.md

  spark.stop()`{{execute}}

- it might take a few minutes.
+It might take a few minutes.
-once the commands end running, quit with the command:
+Once the commands end running, quit with the command:
  `:q`{{execute}}